MarcoSong1/cse15l-lab-reports/lab-report-5-week10.md

 #### The file & directory structure needed

 In method 1 to fix the bug, we need to set directory to the place where `sample.java` located by using `cd`.
 Orginally, I wrote the script code intended to we run the java program.
-Inside `java_sample` folder, I created 'sample.java' file as my test file to test my script.
+Inside `java_sample` folder, I created `sample.java` file as my test file to test my script.

 In method 2 to fix the bug, I only have one folder `CSE15L`.
-I removed `sh_script` folder, and put my script and 'sample.java' inside `CSE15L` folder.
+I removed `sh_script` folder, and put my script and `sample.java` inside `CSE15L` folder.
 Then I changed `java_file="/Users/songkunhao/Desktop/CSE15L/sample.java"`

 #### The contents of each file before fixing the bug

 Before fixing the bug, the content of the script was the screenshot above.
-The content of 'sample.java' was just printing `"Hello, world!"`.
+The content of `sample.java` was just printing `"Hello, world!"`.

 #### The full command line (or lines) you ran to trigger the bug

-open integrated terminal on VSCode, which sets the path to 'CSE15L` from `JavaCommand.sh`.
+open integrated terminal on VSCode, which sets the path to `CSE15L` from `JavaCommand.sh`.

 Set execute permission on the script by typing `chmod +x JavaCommand.sh` on the terminal.